Your gluten-free information to Japan

 Contemplate your breakfast the night time earlier than

-Wherever you’re staying, for reassurance you’ll have one thing to eat very first thing, you would come out the night time earlier than to a konbini – ensuring you take a look at whether or not your room has a fridge or not.
+Wherever you’re staying, for reassurance you’ll have one thing to eat very first thing, you can come out the night time earlier than to a konbini – ensuring you take a look at whether or not your room has a fridge or not.

-If doubtful, attempt a sequence restaurant
+If unsure, attempt a sequence restaurant

 Suppose earlier than you ahead your baggage